Close Alert Banner

 The National Truth and Reconciliation flag

-Also beginning on September 30, the St. Marys Museum will host an exhibit titled ‘Talking About Treaty 29’.
+Beginning on September 15, the St. Marys Museum will display an exhibit titled ‘Talking About Treaty 29’.
 The exhibit examines the creation of Treaty 29, also known as the Huron Tract Purchase of 1827.
 It also explores the history of treaties and how the ongoing rights and responsibilities impact the area now known as St. Marys.
-The exhibit will be available for viewing during the Museum’s regular hours, until January 2025.
+The exhibit will be available for viewing during the Museum’s regular hours until December 2025.

 The National Centre for Truth and Reconciliation facilitates learning for Canadians